 With the results of a MVT, you naturally first check which variant has achieved the highest (and significant) uplift.
 However, you only get information on which combination of factors achieved this uplift.
 It’s also important to analyze the influence of individual factors on the conversion rate.
 This can be done with the help of a so-called analysis of variance.
 This method isolates the effect of the individual factors (in the example, colors and layout) on the conversion rate.

 To increase faith in your MVT results, you can also validate the test winner by running a subsequent A/B test.
 You simply run the winning combination against the relevant control.

 Statistics trap #5: Stopped Too Early

-Sure, there may be good reasons to stop a test early.
-For example, if relevant business goals are threatened by a test variant that is performing significantly poorly.
+Many times, there may be good reasons to stop a test early.
+For example, if your relevant business goals are threatened by a test variant that is performing significantly poorly.

 But to decide on the success or failure of a concept requires more than three days of testing.
 Every test requires a minimum test size (article in german) in order to be able to make any statement at all on whether or not a concept works.

 In the first few days of a test, you’ll often notice a wild fluctuation of the results.
 Since the numbers are small, this could well be the results of chance.
 Perhaps, purely by chance, a customer in the control purchased so much that the control heads upwards artificially and the test features a temporary downlift (see Statistics Trap #8).